-The fact that the Dragon-year effect didn't start showing up in fertility data in Taiwan, Singapore, and Malaysia until 1976, combined with our use of the Current Population Survey data, place restrictions on the outcome variables we can use.
-We use CPS data from 2000 to 2006 and, thus, have Dragons in our sample that range in age from 23 to 29 (depending on when they fill out the survey relative to their birth year).
-Given the fact that a 1976 Dragon would be only 23 when answering the questions for the November 2000 CPS (in 1999), it is unlikely that, say, divorce rates or health outcomes would be an informative measure of the well-being of Dragons.
+The fact that the dragon year effect did not start showing up in fertility data in Taiwan, Singapore, and Malaysia until 1976, combined with our use of the Current Population Survey data, place restrictions on the outcome variables we can use to answer this query.
+We use CPS data from 2000 to 2008 and, thus, have dragons in our sample that range in age from 23 to 31 (depending on when they fill out the survey relative to their birth year).
+Given the fact that a 1976 dragon would be only 23 when answering the questions for the November 2000 CPS (in 1999), it is unlikely that, say, divorce rates or health outcomes, would be an informative measure of the well being of dragons.
 For this reason, we ultimately chose to focus on educational attainment, since most individuals are typically finished with school by their early twenties.

 In addition to the outcome data constructed from the November Current Population Survey, we construct two additional data sets.
-The second data set contains variables on the educational outcomes of Asian Dragons and non-Dragons pulled from the Public Use Microdata 1 Percent Sample of the 2000 Decennial Census.
-The 2000 Census contains a sufficient number of observations that we can check the robustness of our main results from the pooled cross section data using a more well defined sample (Taiwanese Immigrants compared to Non-Taiwanese Asian Immigrants) and a more precise measure of educational attainment (Bachelor's degree attainment).
-This comes at the cost of having much younger 1976 Dragons in the sample (they are all either 22 or 23 at the time of the survey (in 1999) which introduces potential bias into our coefficient estimates.
-Nonetheless, the results from the 2000 Census broadly support our results using the smaller sample provided by the CPS.
-We call the cross sectional Census data set the "2000 Census Data."
+The second data set contains variables on the educational outcomes of Asian dragons and non-dragons pulled from the Public Use Microdata 1% Sample of the 2000 Decennial Census.
+The 2000 Census contains a sufficient number of observations that we can check the robustness of our main results from the pooled cross section data using a more well defined sample (Taiwanese Immigrants compared to Non-Taiwanese Asian Immigrants) and a more precise measure of educational attainment (Bachelors degree attainment).
+This comes at the cost of having much younger 1976 dragons in the sample (they are all either 22 or 23 at the time of the survey (in 1999) which introduces potential bias into our coefficient estimates.
+Nonetheless, the results from the 2000 Census broadly support the results we find using the smaller sample provided by the CPS.
+We call the cross sectional Census data set the "2000 Census Data".

-The third data set contains pooled cross-sectional data pulled from the 1998, 2000, 2002, 2004, and 2006 June Supplements to the Current Population Survey of the U.S. Census.
+The third data set contains pooled cross sectional data pulled from the 1998, 2000, 2002, 2004, 2006, and 2008 June Supplements to the Current Population Survey of the U.S. Census.
 The June supplements contain questions concerning fertility along with the usual demographic information of respondents.
-We can, thus, use these surveys to describe the family backgrounds of the Dragon children we discuss using the 2000 Census Data.6 We call this data set the "Mothers Data."
+We can, thus, use these surveys to describe the family backgrounds of the dragon children we discuss using the 2000 Census Data.7 We call this data set the "Mothers Data".

-Our main results are based on the pooled cross-section data on outcomes which we use to estimate differences-in-differences regressions for two different treatment and control groups.
-First, we define our treatment group as those who report their ethnicity as "Asian" minus individuals who report their country of origin as India, the Philippines, or Mainland China.7 We compare these individuals to a control group composed of "Non-Asians," defined as those who do not self identify as having an Asian background.
+Our main results are based on the pooled cross section data on outcomes which we use to estimate differences-indifferences regressions for two different treatment and control groups.
+First, we define our treatment group as those who report their ethnicity as "Asian" minus individuals who report their country of origin as India, Pakistan, Burma, the Philippines, or Mainland China.8 We compare these individuals to a control group composed of "Non-Asians", defined as those who do not self identify as having an Asian background.
 In our second set of regressions, we restrict our samples to just immigrants to the United States.
-Thus, the treatment group becomes those immigrants who self-identify as Asians (minus India, the Philippines, and Mainland China) and our treatment group becomes non-Asian immigrants.
-Using these methods, we find that Asian Dragons have significantly more education than non-Asian Dragons.
+Thus, the treatment group becomes those immigrants who self-identify as Asians and our control group becomes non-Asian immigrants.
+Using these methods, we find that Asian dragons have significantly more education than non-Asian dragons.